eclipse-iofog/demo/README.md

 ## Interacting With The ioFog Stack - CLI

-The simples way to interact with Agent, Controller, and Connector deployed on a machine you have access to is to use the command line interface.
+The simplest way to interact with Agent, Controller, and Connector deployed on a machine you have access to is to use the command line interface.
 The main interaction point for users is the Controller.

 ```sh
 docker exec -it iofog-controller iofog-controller help
 ```
-_For the purpose of this demo, all ioFog components are spun up in separate Docker containers.
+For the purpose of this demo, all ioFog components are spun up in separate Docker containers.
 The Controller's container is called `iofog-controller` (the first occurrence in the above command) and the executable inside the container is also called `iofog-controller` (the second occurrence).)_

 Names for all the containers created in the demo are `iofog-agent`, `iofog-controller` and `iofog-connector`.